merbanan/rtl_433/docs/DATA_FORMAT.md

     * "PARITY" - Parity bit (odd, even, multiple)

 ## Common Device Data
-Various data fields, which are common across devices of different types
+Various data fields, which are common across devices of different types.

 * **battery_ok** (double) (Optional)
   * Battery status indication as a level between 0 (empty) and 1 (full).
 If the sensor can only report a binary status the value shall be 1 for "OK" and 0 for "LOW".